 The Dance With Autoimmunity

 Andrea Nakayama is a woman living with Hashimoto’s herself, who is also an expert in the field professionally.
 What tests are included in a complete thyroid panel?
-How do we find a good doctor?
-How do we manage our ever-changing symptoms in a way that feels empowering, rather than disheartening?
+How do you find a good doctor?
+How to manage ever-changing symptoms in a way that feels empowering, rather than disheartening?
 Even if you don’t have thyroid issues, this show is worth a listen.
 A surprising number of symptoms can have undiagnosed thyroid issues at their root.

 The recipient of the National Association of Nutrition Professionals’ 2015 Impact Award, functional nutritionist and educator Andrea Nakayama (CNE, CNC, CHHC) is leading thousands of clients, students, and practitioners in a global nutrition revolution focused on reclaiming ownership over one’s own health.
 Through Functional Nutrition Alliance (formerly Replenish PDX), she helps chronically ill people chart their path to recovery, and in her school for practitioners, she teaches clinicians the science and art of a functional nutrition practice.